sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 make network-clean
 ```
 ## Run software switch
 This will run an interactive docker container in the foreground.
+The main process is `simple_switch_grpc` which  includes an embedded P4Runtime server.
 This will spew out verbose content when control APIs are called or packets are processed.
 Use additional terminals to run other test scripts.

 >**NOTE:** Stop the process (CTRL-c) to shut down the switch container.
+You can also invoke `make kill-switch` fro another terminal or script.

 ```
 make run-switch   # launches bmv2 with P4Runtime server
 ```

 ## Run simple SAI library test
 From a different terminal, run SAI client tests.
+This exercises the `libsai.so` shared library including P4Runtime client adaptor, which communicates to the running `simple_switch_grpc` process over a socket.
 ```
 make run-test
 ```